rrovetto/rrovetto/written-works-list.md

 - "The Parallel between Rescue Boats and their Crew", paper submitted to journal approx 2016.
 - "God as Reason", paper submitted to journals

+## Poetry
+- "Keeper" - a poem about the calling to service in martime search and rescue
+- "Snow Fall"

 ## Drafts / In-progress
 - "A Purpose-driven Life", PPT presentation, visual slide, and paper